FlaxEngine/FlaxDocs/manual/scripting/tutorials/custom-asset.md

 ### 1. Define a data class

 Implement a class that will define the asset data layout.
 In this example we store some supported screen resolutions and the default language.
 Then it will be saved to json and modified in editor.
-Later game can load asset and use its data.
+Later, the game can load asset and use its data.

 # [C#](#tab/code-csharp)
 ```cs